ssteinbauer/BookNotes/Book Log.md

 Jordan, R., Sanderson, B. (2009).
 The Gathering Storm.
 New York, New York: Tor.

-Morgan, Richard.
-(2003).
+Morgan, Richard (2003).
 Altered Carbon.
 New York, New York: Del Rey.

 ## 2018-04

-Jordan, Robert.
-(2005).
+Jordan, Robert (2005).
 Knife of Dreams.
 New York, New York: Tor.

 ## 2018-03